Danny Holmes

-Daniel Holmes (born 6 January 1989) is an English semi-professional footballer who plays as a defender for Welsh Premier League club Connah's Quay Nomads.
+Daniel Holmes (born 6 January 1989) is an English football coach and former player who is manage of Northern Premier League club Vauxhall Motors.
 He is a product of Tranmere Rovers' youth system.

 Career

 Tranmere Rovers

 Holmes was born in Birkenhead, Merseyside.
 He began his career with Tranmere Rovers, the team he supports, joining the club at the age of seven.
 He originally played as a forward but eventually became a defender.
 Having captained the youth and reserve teams, he signed his first professional in July 2007, shortly before the 2007–08 season.

 Holmes spent the latter half of the season on loan at Conference North club Southport, making 15 appearances.
 At the end of 2008–09, having made one league appearance during a 1–0 defeat to Yeovil Town on 22 November 2008, Holmes was released by Tranmere.

 The New Saints

 Following his release, Holmes spent time on trial with Chester City before signing for The New Saints, joining his brother Tommy at the club.
 He made his debut in a 2–1 defeat to Icelandic team Knattspyrnufélagið Fram in the first qualifying round of the UEFA Europa League.
 At the end of his first season with the club, he was named in the Welsh Premier League team of the season.

 He left TNS at the end of 2010–11, refusing to sign a new contract, and also being named in the Welsh Premier team of the season.